 The season and your choice of shelter both play a big part in choosing your beach campground.
-Tent campers are more sensitive to weather conditions than RV campers that have access to heaters and air-conditioning.
+Tent campers are more sensitive to weather conditions than RV campers who have access to heaters and air-conditioning.
 Some campgrounds cater more to RV campers than to tent campers, but Florida State park campgrounds generally make room for both.

 Whichever camping rig you bring, you'll find a beach campground to accommodate you, and many will even accommodate your pet.
 Most campgrounds offer sites that are ADA accessible.

-Lush coconut palms against a backdrop of white sand and clear tropical waters make this park's campground one of the most popular in the state.
-As a bonus, the beaches in the park are widely considered the best beaches in the Florida Keys.
+Lush coconut palms against a backdrop of white sand and clear tropical waters make this Park's campground one of the most popular in the state.
+And its beaches are widely considered the best in the Florida Keys.
 Three campgrounds with a total of 80 campsites cater to both tents and RV’s.

 The camping area isn't right on the beach, but it's close enough.
-The park spans both sides of Sebastian Inlet.
-The jetty, popular with fishermen and surfers, is on the north side of the inlet, the camping area is on the south side.
-With three miles of beautiful beaches, a boat ramp, and with the Indian River Lagoon for canoeing, kayaking, and fishing, you'll never run out of things to do here.
+The Park spans both sides of Sebastian Inlet.
+The jetty, popular with fishermen and surfers, is on the north side of the inlet; the camping area is on the south side.
+With three miles of beautiful beaches, a boat ramp, and the Indian River Lagoon for canoeing, kayaking, and fishing, you'll never run out of things to do.

-Canaveral National Seashore – Here you can camp right on the beach, above the high tide line, from November through April.
+Canaveral National Seashore – You can camp right on the beach in this pristine paradise, from November through April.
 The campsites are a quarter-mile walk from the parking area, and there are restrooms within walking distance of the campsites.
-There are 24 miles of undeveloped Atlantic beach here on Canaveral National Seashore and only two beach camping areas – one accommodates six people, and the other 15 – so don't expect a crowd.
+The park boasts 24 miles of undeveloped Atlantic beach and only two beach camping areas – one accommodates six people, and the other 15 – so don't expect a crowd.

 Several other campgrounds on Florida's Atlantic Coast that will put you close to the beach are: